samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 You make terrain in an area up to 1 mile square look, sound, smell, and even feel like some other sort of terrain.
 Open fields or a road could be made to resemble a swamp, hill, crevasse, or some other rough or impassable terrain.
 A pond can be made to seem like a grassy meadow, a precipice like a gentle slope, or a rock-strewn gully like a wide and smooth road.

 Similarly, you can alter the appearance of structures or add them where none are present.
-The spell doesn’t disguise, conceal, or add creatures.
+The spell doesn't disguise, conceal, or add creatures.

 The illusion includes audible, visual, tactile, and olfactory elements, so it can turn clear ground into [Difficult Terrain](/sources/dnd/free-rules/rules-glossary#DifficultTerrain) (or vice versa) or otherwise impede movement through the area.
-Any piece of the illusory terrain (such as a rock or stick) that is removed from the spell’s area disappears immediately.
+Any piece of the illusory terrain (such as a rock or stick) that is removed from the spell's area disappears immediately.

-Creatures with [Truesight](/sources/dnd/free-rules/rules-glossary#Truesight) can see through the illusion to the terrain’s true form; however, all other elements of the illusion remain, so while the creature is aware of the illusion’s presence, the creature can still physically interact with the illusion.
+Creatures with [Truesight](/sources/dnd/free-rules/rules-glossary#Truesight) can see through the illusion to the terrain's true form; however, all other elements of the illusion remain, so while the creature is aware of the illusion's presence, the creature can still physically interact with the illusion.

 ---